MariaJosefinaSta/BaSP-A2022-Etapa-1/README.md

 # Week 01

---In this project we developed a prospectus in figma with the flow of screens corresponding to success and error, in my case it was the admin area.
+--In this project we developed a prospectus in figma with the flow of screens corresponding to success and error, in my case it was the project area.

 # Week 02